Fast multidimensional convolution in low-rank formats via cross approximation: Algorithm description

 \paragraph{Tucker format} The Tucker format contains exponential in $d$ number of parameters $\mathcal{O}(r^d + nrd)$, but it can be efficient for problems with small $d$, especially for the case $d = 3$.
 Let us calculate the complexity of the three-dimensional convolution in the Tucker format.
-Several implementations of cross-types methods for the Tucker format are available, with the first one (Cross-3D) proposed in \cite{ost-tucker-2008}, see also \cite{khor-ml-2009, bebe-aca-2011} for other approaches.
-For the numerical experiments in this paper we implemented a new variant of the Cross-3D method which has better asymptotic complexity in $r$ than the method described in \cite{ost-tucker-2008}.
-We will report the details of the implementation in a forthcoming paper.
+Several implementations of cross-types methods for the Tucker format are available, with the first one (Cross3D) proposed in \cite{ost-tucker-2008}, see also \cite{khor-ml-2009, bebe-aca-2011} for other approaches.
+For the numerical experiments in this paper we implemented a new variant of the Cross3D method -- Schur-Cross3D which has better asymptotic complexity in $r$ than the method described in \cite{ost-tucker-2008}.
+Details of the implementation may be found in Appendix \ref{sec-cross3d}.
 This method requires the computation of \emph{fibers} (which are three-dimensional generalization of columns and rows).
 For the interpolation, $r$ fibers in each direction must be computed.
 Let us estimate the complexity of such computation, when our approximated tensor is given as an element-wise product of two tensors in the Tucker format.
 Let tensors $\mathcal{F} (\bold{c}_g)$ and $\mathcal{F} (\bold{q}_f)$ be in the Tucker format.
 A fiber is defined by two fixed indices, for example, let $\bold{A}$ be a tensor,

 and $i_2, i_3$ are the fixed indices (and we need to compute the result for all $i_1 = 0, \ldots, n_1-1$).
 First, we calculate

 and this step requires $\mathcal{O}(r^3)$ operations.
 Then a first mode fiber is